18F/18f.gsa.gov/_posts/2016-10-24-embracing-opportunities-to-improve-and-innovate.md

 - 18f
 - technology transformation service
 - transparency
 excerpt: "Today the GSA Inspector General (IG) issued a report that identified areas for improvement, and we are thankful for their oversight.
-We have made many improvements over the last few months to address the issues outlined in this report and will take all additional actions necessary."
+We have made many improvements over the last few months to address the issues outlined in this report and will take all additional actions that are necessary."
 description: "Today the GSA Inspector General (IG) issued a report that identified areas for improvement, and we are thankful for their oversight.
-We have made many improvements over the last few months to address the issues outlined in this report and will take all additional actions necessary."
+We have made many improvements over the last few months to address the issues outlined in this report and will take all additional actions that are necessary."
 image:
 ---